Skip to footer content

 $vbLabelText $csharpLabel

-This will open the first sheet in the Excel file and now Excel data can be read and written to this sheet.
+This will open the first sheet in the Excel file, and now Excel data can be read from and written to this sheet.
+For more advanced scenarios, you might need to manage multiple worksheets or create new spreadsheets programmatically.

 Opened Excel File

-Once the Excel file is imported, it is ready for reading data.
+Once the Excel file is imported, it's ready for reading data.
 Reading Excel file data in C# using IronXL is very simple and easy.
-You can read Excel cell values by simply mentioning the cell reference number.
+You can read Excel cell values by simply mentioning the cell reference number in standard Excel notation (like "A1", "B2", etc.).
+The library provides multiple ways to access cell values depending on the expected data type.

 The code below retrieves the value of a cell with reference number "C2":